towersvault/shinpokered/README.md

 - Oak-speech nidorino has its color palette on the GBC.
 - AI routine #3 favorability for 0 bp moves has been corrected.
 - The formula functions for exp now have underflow protection.
+- General RNG improved to the one used by Prism and Polished Crystal
+- Female trainer default name changed from YELLOW to VIOLET
+- Female trainer has correct overworld sprite in intro
+- Female trainer now has her own fishing sprites
+- Fixed an issue where enabling gender symbols could cause a status screen crash
+- More graphical fixes to the route 22 rival

 #Bugfixes: